 (when (fboundp 'winner-mode) (winner-mode 1))

-Add “unfill” commands to parallel the “fill” ones, and bind the
+Add “unfill” commands to parallel the “fill” ones, bind A-q to

 (global-set-key (kbd "A-q") 'unfill-paragraph)

 Save the place of the cursor in each file, and restore it upon opening it again.

 (setq save-place-file (concat user-emacs-directory "places")))